matejpokorny/40-percent-ortholinear-rpi-pico-keyboard/README.md

 2. Copy the `adafruit_hid` folder to the `lib` folder on pico.
 3. Modify your keymaps in `keymaps.py`
 4. Copy the `keymaps.py`, `pins.py` and `code.py` files to the pico.
+5. When you are done testing your firmware, you can copy the file called `boot.py` to your pico to prevent it appearing as a usb drive on your pc.

 ## Sources